 Pericarditis usually doesn't cause serious problems.
-Most people get better in 7 to 10 days.
+Most people feel better in a couple of weeks.
 When there are problems, they may include:

-- A buildup of fluid in the pericardial sac (pericardial effusion).
+- A buildup of fluid in the pericardial sac.
+This is called pericardial effusion.

-- Sudden pressure on the heart and sudden difficulty pumping enough blood (called cardiac tamponade).
-This can be caused by the weight and pressure of the fluid buildup if it happens quickly.
+- Sudden pressure on the heart and sudden difficulty pumping enough blood.
+This is called cardiac tamponade.
+It can be caused by the weight and pressure of the fluid buildup if it happens quickly.